 - Sleep apnea: Pauses in breathing while sleeping.

-Health Conditions and Medications That Affect Sleep
+Health Conditions That Affect Sleep

 - Chronic pain conditions